TUM-Restoration-Ecology/course_ecological_data_analysis/README.md

-# Analysis of ecological data
+# Analysis of Ecological Data

-## Course at Technichal University of Munich and University of Applied Science Weihenstephan-Triesdorf
+## Course at Technichal University of Munich (TUM) and University of Applied Sciences Weihenstephan-Triesdorf (HSWT)

 23.09.2024&ndash;27.09.2024